madebywild/wildplate/readme.md

 ## Images

-Whenever you need a static image (JP(E)G, PNG, GIF and SVG) from the asset-folder, import the image within the .js file where you want to use it first (this returns a path to the optimized image) and use it in your JSX.
+Whenever you need a static image (JP(E)G, PNG, GIF and SVG), import the image within the .js file where you want to use it first (this returns a path to the optimized image) and use it in your JS(X).
 The image will automatically be optimized (lossy, but super tiny) during building, you don't have to provide optimized images.
 Through requiring all assets we can name them with a hash, which aids long-term caching and makes sure when we deploy the client sees the new assets (because of the new filename).

 ```javascript
 import logo from '../logo_small.png'; // yields path to the image